-Total cash and cash equivalents decreased by \$27.3 million during fiscal year 2018 to \$106.4 million.
+Total cash and cash equivalents increased by \$34.4 million during fiscal year 2019 to \$140.8 million.

-- Net cash used in operating activities increased by \$2.7 million primarily due to an increase in cash outflows for payments to employees, payments for utilities, loan advances returned to the federal government, payments to public private partnerships and other payments in addition to a decrease in cash inflows from auxiliary enterprises.
-These changes were offset by increased cash inflows from tuition and fees and grants and contracts and decreased cash outflows from payments to suppliers, and payments for benefits.
-Cash used in operating activities had experienced a decrease of \$15.2 million from fiscal year 2016 to fiscal year 2017. - Net cash provided by noncapital financing activities increased by \$2.6 million primarily due to an increase in cash inflows from gifts and Federal Pell grants.
-This increase was partially offset by decreased cash inflows from State appropriations and other nonoperating receipts.
-This category had experienced an increase of \$4.3 million from fiscal year 2016 to fiscal year 2017. - Net cash used in capital financing activities decreased by \$39.2 million primarily due to an increase in proceeds from issuance of capital debt and a decrease in cash outflows for the purchase of capital assets.
-These changes were offset by decreased cash inflows from proceeds from the issuance of bonds and capital gifts and grants as well as increased cash outflows from principal paid on capital debt and leases.
-Capital financing activities had changed by \$32.1 million from fiscal year 2016 to fiscal year 2017. - Net cash provided by investing activities changed by approximately \$53.4 million primarily due to the purchase of investments and a decrease in the redemption of matured bond investments.
-This decrease in cash inflows was partially offset by an increase in cash inflows from investment income.
-In contrast, investing activities had changed by \$25.5 million from fiscal year 2016 to fiscal year 2017.
+- Net cash used in operating activities decreased by \$40.9 million primarily due to an increase in cash inflows from public private partnerships, other receipts and grants and contracts.
+These increases were offset by increased cash outflows for payments to employees, payments for benefits and payments for scholarships.
+Cash used in operating activities had experienced an increase of \$2.7 million from fiscal year 2017 to fiscal year 2018. - Net cash provided by noncapital financing activities decreased by \$1.8 million primarily due to a decrease in cash inflows from gifts.
+This increase was partially offset by increased cash inflows from State appropriations.
+This category had experienced an increase of \$2.6 million from fiscal year 2017 to fiscal year 2018. - Net cash used in capital financing activities decreased by \$9.0 million primarily due to a decrease in cash outflows for the purchase of capital assets as well as decreased cash outflows from principal paid on capital debt.
+Capital financing activities decreased by \$39.2 million from fiscal year 2017 to fiscal year 2018. - Net cash provided by investing activities changed by approximately \$13.5 million primarily due to a decrease in the redemption of matured bond investments and a decrease in the purchase of investments.
+In contrast, investing activities had changed by \$53.4 million from fiscal year 2017 to fiscal year 2018.